Since adoption is about people, shouldn't it always be held to a high standard with solid morals and ethics?

 Hague Convention requirement

-But Inter-Country Adoption New Zealand executive director Wendy Hawke said even if the baby was genuinely in need of a new family, the couple would not have passed the vetting process.
+But Inter-Country Adoption New Zealand executive director Wendy Hawke said even if the baby was genuinely in need of a new family, the couple would not have passed the vetting process."You can't adopt brand new babies like this from abroad.
+The Hague Convention requires that countries first try to have children adopted within their own country."

 She said potential adoptive parents must have New Zealand residence.